justinj/communic8/README.md

 #do not use me yet (and I'm not on npm yet anyway)

-##Requirements

-The setup is this:
-There's a 128-byte region of memory (`0x5f80` to `0x5fff`) within PICO-8 which
-is mapped to a global JavaScript array, `pico8_gpio`.
-Both PICO-8 and JavaScript can read and write to this section, and both can poll reading it at 60fps.

-##High-level API

 ###Defining Messages

 Message types must be defined on both the JavaScript and PICO-8 sides of the communication.